 If we choose to bind the xref, each layer/object will be brought into our current drawing with a prefix added in the format of blockname $n$ allowing each object (like Text) to maintain its properties regardless of any duplicates in the combined drawing.

-As you can see in this example, bind was used to insert the xref, automatically adding new layers in the drawing and keeping the text as red.
+As you can see in this example, the bind command was used to insert the xref, automatically adding new layers in the drawing and keeping the text as red.

 Next, let’s look at the results when Insert is chosen instead.